 Although there are better lip balm formulas in the market, but for the price vs performance factor, I would recommend this Himalaya Lip Balm.

 The Youth Eternity Day Cream was launched at the end of 2017 targeting aging skin.
 For me, this product was an impulse buy on Nykaa.
 I bought the smallest size of all to be on the safer side as most day CREAMS never work on my skin, except a few like the Blue Nectar Brightening Cream.
 The Youth Eternity Day Cream is non-greasy, fast absorbing and also having a silicone smoothness effect.
 It adequately moisturizes the skin without making it greasy and keeps it hydrated for long.
 It leaves the skin dewy though with a subtle glow.
-Despite containing lots of chemicals, some of which are comedogenic, I did not encounter acne breakouts due to this.
-The cream has the look and feel of Lacto Calamine Lotion with its pale pink Lotion consistency.
-The fragrance is the only major put off for me as its quite strong and herbal which I am not fond of.
+I did not encounter any acne breakouts due to this.
+The cream has the look and feel of Lacto Calamine Lotion with its pale pink lotion consistency.
+The fragrance is a bit strong and herbal which I am not fond of.
 As for its claim of reducing fine lines, wrinkles and re-plumping, I do not know if it’s true as I am yet to face the signs of aging.
-Overall, I find this to be a fairly decent day cream with a decent SPF for combination skin.
+Overall, I find this to be a fairly decent day cream with a good SPF for combination skin.

 This is supposed to be an Anti-Hairfall Shampoo, but this was more of a Hairfall Causing Shampoo (mainly due to dryness).
 The shampoo has the usual pearly off white appearance with a pleasant herbal-synthetic scent.
 It foams up moderately and cleans the scalp well without much efforts.
 It does not have any silicone/slippery feel while washing and is easy to rinse off the soap residue.
 Post air drying, my scalp feels squeaky clean and DRY.
 My ends become extremely dry and tangled causing Hairfall due to breakage.
 So using a conditioner is a must, either pre-condition it with oil or use a ready to use conditioner.
 For my Hairfall problem, this shampoo did not help a tiny bit.
 It gave a little bit of of voluminous look to my thin hair but that is all.
 The shampoo by itself does not make your hair softer and smoother unless you use a conditioner.
 For me, this product was a miss.
 It might suit someone with oily scalp and hair.